mathewskdaniel/TelQbot/README.md

 # TelQbot

+Most of the qbittorrent telegram bots lacked the features that I was loking for so here we are.
+Also I wanted to integrate some custom options to control a Stremio addon that I am workong on.
+You can skip that part or reuse the button forsomething else.
 TelQbot is a private Telegram bot for controlling **qBittorrent** from your phone.
 It is built for a Stremio + debrid workflow: add torrents into the right library folders, manage downloads, and refresh the Stremio catalog without opening the Web UI.

-Unauthorized Telegram users get **no response at all** — the bot silently ignores them.

 ## Run with Docker (recommended)